plannies-mate/plannies-kit/IMPLEMENTATION.md

   4. Validate cleaning of repository dirs
   5. Analyze code
   6. Validate analysis
-- saves STDOUT to log/process.log and STDERR to log/process.err as well as passing it to the terminal
+- saves output to log/process.log as well as passing it to the terminal

 ### lib/download.rb